deeptools/HiCExplorer/docs/content/mES-HiC_analysis.rst

     * logarithmic values for plotting: `--log1p`
     * the resolution of the plot: `--dpi 300`
     * masked bins should not be plotted: `--clearMaskedBins`
-    * the order of the chromomes in the plot: `--chromosomeOrder chr1 chr2 chr3 chr4 chr5 chr6 chr7 chr8 chr9 chr10 chr11 chr12 chr13 chr14 chr15 chr16 chr17 chr18 chr19 chrX chrY`
+    * the order of the chromosomes in the plot: `--chromosomeOrder chr1 chr2 chr3 chr4 chr5 chr6 chr7 chr8 chr9 chr10 chr11 chr12 chr13 chr14 chr15 chr16 chr17 chr18 chr19 chrX chrY`
     * the color map: `--colorMap jet`
     * the title of the plot: `--title "Hi-C matrix for mESC"`
     * the plot image itself: `--outFileName plots/plot_1Mb_matrix.png`